Admin Logs

 • B. Filters

-Use this section to define filters and to view and remove existing filters.
+Use this section to define new filters and manage existing ones.

-• Maximum level - log entries are selected up to this level.
+• Maximum level - The filter condition will apply to log entries up to this level.

 Action Meaning